 Designed by architect Michele Bonan, the J.K.
-Place Roma is a newly opened hotel set in the grand old building that was formerly the home of the architectural school of the Sapienza University of Rome.
-The 17th century exterior has been well preserved, and the rooms inside have canopied rosewood beds, a dark palette and wood-panelled walls, and bathrooms of Italian marble.
+Place Roma is a historic hotel in Rome set in a grand old building that was formerly the home of the architectural school of the Sapienza University of Rome.
+The 17th-century exterior has been well preserved, and the rooms inside have canopied rosewood beds, a dark palette and wood-panelled walls, and bathrooms of Italian marble.
 The hotel is located in the heart of Rome, only a few minutes walking distance from the Spanish Steps and Via Condotti.

-Boscolo Aleph Hotel is bursting with vibrant colours and Italian design, particularly with the colour red.
+Aleph Hotel is bursting with vibrant colours and Italian design, particularly with the colour red.
 It differs to the many grand historical hotels seen in Rome, and is an experience all in itself.
 The theme running throughout the hotel is Dante’s Divine Comedy, or Heaven and Hell, designed by American interior architect Adam Tihany.
-The rooms feature wholly Italian design dating from the 30s and 40s, and the walls are decorated with large black and white prints of work produced by New York street photographer Bram Tihany, portraying daily life in Rome.
+The rooms feature wholly Italian design dating from the ’30s and ’40s, and the walls are decorated with large black-and-white prints of work produced by New York street photographer Bram Tihany, portraying daily life in Rome.

-The recent Italian trend in hotels created by fashion designers came in May 2006 with the opening of Salvatore Ferragamo’s Portrait Suites.
-Housed in a 19th century townhouse, its interior was designed by Michele Bonan.
-Black and white photos and memorabilia from Ferragamo’s archives decorate the rooms and hallways, and the elevator is uniquely lined with boar skin leather.
-The hotel’s rooftop lounge offers breathtaking views of the Spanish Steps and the Trinità dei Monti.
+The Italian trend of hotels created by fashion designers came in May 2006 with the opening of Salvatore Ferragamo’s Portrait Suites.
+Housed in a 19th-century townhouse, its interior was designed by Michele Bonan.
+Black-and-white photos and memorabilia from Ferragamo’s archives decorate the rooms and hallways, and the elevator is uniquely lined with boar-skin leather.
+The rooftop lounge offers breathtaking views of the Spanish Steps and the Trinità dei Monti.